FStarLang/PoP-in-FStar/book/pulse/pulse_existentials.rst

-Usually, however, the postcondition of a function *relates* the initial state prior to the call to the state after the call and existential variables are only in scope as far to the right as possible of the enclosing ``vprop``.
+Usually, however, the postcondition of a function *relates* the initial state prior to the call to the state after the call and existential variables are only in scope as far to the right as possible of the enclosing ``slprop``.
 So, existential quantifiers in the precondition of a function are not so common.

 To illustrate, the following attempted specification of ``incr`` does